soravux/scoop/doc/usage.rst

 .. note::
     A constant can only be defined once on the entire pool of workers.
+More information in the :ref:`api-shared-module` reference.

 Logging
 ~~~~~~~